treasure-data/td-ios-sdk/README.md

 Also, there is an alternative SDK written in Swift [https://github.com/recruit-lifestyle/TreasureDataSDK](https://github.com/recruit-lifestyle/TreasureDataSDK).
 Note, however, that it does not support current GDPR functionality in the mainstream TD SDKs.

+## Migration to version 1

+Version 1 has major changes that are not backward compatible with previous versions.
+If you are upgrading from version 0.9.0 or earlier, your code will not run correctly without doing these following steps:
+- API endpoint has changed to Ingestion Endpoint.
+For now, the only available endpoint is https://us01.records.in.treasuredata.com.
+- Server side upload timestamp feature is removed.
+If you need this feature, please contact our support team.
+- `uuid` is now reserved column name.
+If you try to add value to event's `uuid` key, you won't see the column show up in the database.

 ## Installation

 There are several ways to install the library.